Blah Blah Blah (Armin van Buuren song)

 "Blah Blah Blah" is a song performed by Dutch DJ and record producer Armin van Buuren.
 It was released on 18 May 2018 by the label Armada Music and Armind, as the first single from the EP of the same name.
-Currently, the video of "Blah Blah Blah" on YouTube has more than 599 million views.
+As of May 2024, the video of "Blah Blah Blah" on YouTube has more than 700 million views.

 The track was written by van Buuren, British singer and songwriter BullySongs (Andrew Bullimore), and Josh Record, and the vocals were performed by Bullimore's younger son Aidan.